Dave Ryan (politician): Career

-in the 2018 mayoral election, Ryan faced off against former city councillor an perennial New Democratic Party candidate Eileen Hidgdon.
+in the 2018 mayoral election, Ryan faced off against former city councillor and perennial New Democratic Party candidate Eileen Hidgdon.
 Ryan easily won the race by over 9,000 votes.
 Job creation, economic development and affordable housing were the main issues of the campaign.
 Ryan supported building a new airport in the area.

 In 2020, Ryan had to take a leave of absence due to a double lung transplant, following a diagnosis of Interstitial Lung Disease.

 One of the major projects being undertaken during his mayoralty is the construction of the Pickering City Centre project.
 During the COVID-19 pandemic in Ontario, Ryan made news for asking Torontonians to avoid travelling to next-door Durham Region (which includes Pickering) to avoid COVID restrictions in that city.
 He also denounced a car rally in May 2021 that drew hundreds of people to parking lot in the city, despite provincial COVID restrictions.

 In 2021, he also called for a pause on "any immediate disruption" for a proposed Amazon distribution centre at the Duffins Creek wetland.

-Ryan did not run for re-election in 2022.
+In January 2022, Ryan stated his disappointment that a new regional hospital was going to be built in neighbouring Whitby rather than Pickering.
+He stated "Pickering will have the largest population in Durham Region and is the only city in the region to not have a major health-care facility".

+In April 2022, Ryan announced he was not going to run for re-election in 2022, citing a desire to spend more time with his family.
+He cited maintaining Pickering as a 'close knit community' as well as the construction of the Pickering Pedestrian Bridge, and the Seaton development as his greatest accomplishments as mayor.